-The Met Opera requires that all audience members are fully vaccinated in order to attend a performance.
+The Metropolitan Opera requires that all audience members are fully vaccinated in order to attend a performance, including children ages 5-11.
 All audience members will also be asked to sign a COVID waiver.
-Children under the age of 12, for whom there is no currently available vaccine, are not permitted to enter the Met regardless of the vaccination status of their guardian.

 If you are unable to attend a Met performance for any reason, you will be eligible for a complimentary exchange into a future performance.
 Exchanges may be requested up until the performance curtain time, and ticket buyers will be asked to pay the difference in price should the replacement performance ticket price exceed that of the original ticket.

 For any further questions, you may contact our Customer Service Center at 1-866-313-9635 on Monday - Friday from 10AM - 5PM ET, or e-mail us anytime.